Selwyn Lloyd: Suez crisis

-Second London Conference

-Lloyd chaired the Second London Conference (19 - 21 September), working on Dulles' SCUA (Suez Canal Users' Association) proposal, a plan with which he was willing to cooperate.
+Lloyd chaired the Second London Conference (19 – 21 September), working on Dulles' SCUA (Suez Canal Users' Association) proposal, a plan with which he was willing to cooperate.
 He wanted an immediate appeal to the UN to enforce rights of passage.
-Dulles would have preferred to get SCUA up and running before an appeal to the UN, and worried that a failed attack on Nasser would merely strengthen his position.
-Lloyd later wrote of Dulles that because of his experience as a corporate lawyer there was always "an escape clause".
-"He was devious.
-He would say one thing and do another.
-But believe it or not I liked him.
-We got on very well together."

-After private discussion between Dulles and Lloyd, on 23 September there was an appeal to the President of the Security Council about navigation rights.
 On 24 September Lloyd was interviewed on Panorama, and stated that force would only be used as a last resort.
 On 26 September Lloyd informed the Cabinet about the failure of the Second London Conference.
-Eden and Lloyd flew to Paris for talks with Guy Mollet (French Prime Minister) and Christian Pineau (French Foreign Minister), without an interpreter (Eden spoke fluent French) and to which Sir Gladwyn Jebb, British Ambassador in Paris, was not invited.
+Eden and Lloyd flew to Paris for talks with Guy Mollet (French Prime Minister) and Christian Pineau (French Foreign Minister).
 At dinner, Harold Macmillan rang from the IMF meeting in New York.
 On the morning of 27 September there were further Anglo-French talks before Eden and Lloyd returned to London.
 The Third London Conference opened at 11am on 1 October, but Lloyd flew to New York at 8.30pm that day, and would be out of the country until 16 October.
 At the UN talks, Britain and France felt that Dulles was not ruling out the use of force as a last resort.